 What To Serve With This Salsa

 This simple and flavorful Chipotle Corn Salsa is delicious with chips or on top of anything from tacos to burrito bowls, to salads, and quesadillas.
+I like to serve it with my easy keto taco casserole.
 You can also serve my delicious Game Day Guacamole with it.

 You may want to double the recipe so that you'll have leftovers the next day.
 The longer it sits, the better it gets!